alesime02/Mondrian-Project/README.md

 # Mondrian K-Anonymity Implementation
+## L. Galleano, A. Simeoni, E. G. M. Valente
-#### DIBRIS - Università degli Studi di Genova - Data Protection and Privacy - Exam Project
+##### DIBRIS - Università degli Studi di Genova - Data Protection and Privacy - Exam Project

 This project implements the Mondrian algorithm, a spatial partitioning technique for achieving k-anonymity on datasets containing sensitive information.
 The algorithm generalizes identifying attributes (Quasi-Identifiers) to protect the privacy of individuals in the dataset.
 The whole project has been done following [the paper](https://pages.cs.wisc.edu/~lefevre/MultiDim.pdf).